 Top Fintech’s we’re keeping an eye on for 2017

 Venture capital funding of fintech start-ups increased by 70% in the US, and in the UK in 2015 and shows no sign of slowing, the fintech sector is estimated to be worth around £6 billion to the UK economy in 2017.
 The sector currently employees around 61,000 people.
 HM Treasury says this is due to a supportive and prosperous fintech policy environment, with tax incentives and government schemes designed to encourage innovation and investment.
 London has seen a number of fintech start-ups grow into major success stories, including Skrill and Funding Circle.
-For savvy investors looking to make a solid investment or keep an eye on the markets these fintech companies are the ones to watch out for in 2017.

 Former Morgan Grenfell fund manager, Flynn Levy, launched the business in 2014, alongside a team of data scientists, neuroscientists and fund managers.
 The company raised £2.1 million in start-up capital and is working with hedge funds and fund management companies in the US and Europe.